 Yarn needle: To weave in ends

-Optional: buttons: One for each cherry.
-(Sample used 5) They aren't strictly necessary, but I found it easier to attach the cherries and frosting by anchoring them on a button.
+Buttons (optional): One for each cherry.
+(Sample used 5 1/2" two-hole buttons.)
+They aren't strictly necessary, but I found it easier to attach the cherries and frosting by anchoring them on a button.

 Stitch markers: scraps of yarn in a contrasting color work nicely.
 You'll want one to mark the start of the rounds and 8 more (different style) to mark the pattern repeats

 Toilet paper roll: Yep.
 This is another example of couture toilet roll fashion.
 Custom made to fit that particular roll.

 If your roll of toilet paper is larger, you may need more yarn.

 This is worked from the bottom up.
 While gauge is less important than getting a fabric that you like, you need to know your gauge so you know how many stitches to cast on.
 (For this sample, I cast on 54 st, at a gauge of 4sts/in.
 This fit nicely over a relatively small roll of toilet paper.)

 Chocolate cake toilet paper roll cover:

 Please note: you are making this inside out.
 You'll be knitting all the way through, but the reverse stockinette side is the right side.
 (This also explains why the pattern calls for ssk instead of k2tog: ssk looks better on the wrong side.)
 Please turn it inside out before weaving in ends.
 Also, you'll be making this a little long, but because of the magic of stockinette, this will give the bottom edge a chance to curl fairly neatly under the roll.